jacqueline-walsh/chef-mate/README.md

 - [bootstrap](https://getbootstrap.com/) - Bootstrap was implemented to assist with site layout and responsive design
 - [Font Awesome](https://fontawesome.com/) - visual icons have been used from Font Awesome
 - [Google Fonts](https://fonts.google.com/) - for the typeography of the site
+- [AWS](https://aws.amazon.com/) - storage for all images so to keep the site as light as possible.
+Also where possible all links are CDN

 ### Backend
 - [Mongo Atlas](https://www.mongodb.com/cloud/atlas) - Database and implementing of graphs for the site